1967 Detroit riot: Michigan Civil Rights Commission

 The Michigan Civil Rights Commission intervened in the riot to try to protect the rights of arrestees.
 The arrival of the CRC was "not well received" by the police, who said the observers were interfering with police work.
-The Detroit Police Officers Association protested to Romney, "We resent the Civil Rights Commission looking over our shoulders, just waiting for some officer to stub his toe."
+The Detroit Police Officers Association protested to Romney that "We resent the Civil Rights Commission looking over our shoulders, just waiting for some officer to stub his toe."
 At one precinct, a white officer "bitterly abused" a black CRC observer, saying that "all people of his kind should be killed."

 Interracial relief organizations

 United Press International (UPI) said that "the riots brought out the best, as well as the worst, in people."

 As Louis Cassells reported on the ground for UPI:

-"At a moment when race relations might seem to have sunk to the lowest possible level, whites and Negroes were working together, through their churches, to minister to the hungry and homeless.
+At a moment when race relations might seem to have sunk to the lowest possible level, whites and Negroes were working together, through their churches, to minister to the hungry and homeless.
 The effort transcended denominational lines.
 By Wednesday [July 26, 1967], Protestants, Catholics and Jews had established an interfaith emergency center to coordinate the relief work.
 District collection centers were set up at scores of churches and synagogues across the city.
-The food, clothing, bedding and cash contributed through them brought to the interfaith center, from which aid was distributed strictly according to need, without regard for race, creed, or color."
+The food, clothing, bedding and cash contributed through them brought to the interfaith center, from which aid was distributed strictly according to need, without regard for race, creed, or color.

-"Acts of kindness and generosity were not confined to religious groups.
+Acts of kindness and generosity were not confined to religious groups.
 Unions, led by the United Auto Workers and the Teamsters, joined with industrial firms in setting up a truck pool to transport relief supplies into the riot area.
 It was not just a matter of white people being kind to black people.
 Often it was the other way around, I saw Negro families bringing cool drinks of water to white National Guardsmen standing post in blazing sun.
 On several occasions, white reporters – trapped on the streets during wild gun battles between Guardsmen and snipers – were taken into the relative safety of nearby Negro homes, even though opening the door to admit them was a real risk to the Negro family.
-People can be pretty wonderful – even in a riot."
+People can be pretty wonderful – even in a riot.